ebiron/sikke-java-client/README.md

 <strong>Sikke Client Server Application</strong> consists of a <em><strong>single jar file of all operating systems</strong></em>, while the <strong>Sikke Client Server Application</strong> has 3 instances that you can download
 according to your operating system.

-How to use the Sikke Client System is described in detail in the documentation below.
+<br>How to use the Sikke Client System is described in detail in the documentation below.

 To run the Sikke Client Server, make sure you have the latest version of Java installed on your personal computer.
 If the latest version of Java is not installed on your system, you can  download from https://www.java.com/en/download/